mfoltz/Bloodcraft/README.md

   - Resets stat choices for currently equipped weapon for configurable item cost/quanity.
   - Shortcut: *.rws*
 - `.lockSpell`
-  - Enables registering spells to use in unarmed slots if unarmed expertise (sanguimancy) is high enough (requirements for unlocked slots are configurable).
+  - Enables registering spells to use in unarmed slots if extra slots for unarmed are enabled.
 Toggle, move spells to slots, then toggle again and switch to unarmed.
   - Shortcut: *.lock*
+- `.shift`
+  - Toggles set class spell on shift.
+Works for unarmed and weapons.
+  - Shortcut: *.lock*
+- `.setSpells [Slot] [AbilityGroupPrefab]` 🔒
+  - Manually set spells in unarmed slots.
+Useful for testing but do be mindful, some NPC spells are fairly dangerous- and not in an OP sort of way :P
+  - Shortcut: *.spell [Slot] [AbilityGroupPrefab]*
+- `.restoreWeaponLevels`
+  - Restores weapon levels in player inventory to what they should be if they had been modified via expertise level in earlier versions of the mod.
+Don't use unless needed.
+  - Shortcut: *.rwl*

 ### Familiar Commands
 - `.bindFamiliar [#]`